Motorcycle Accident

 The short answer is no. According to the motor scooter laws, Vespas and electric scooters are not motorcycles or bicycles.
 However, the classification will depend on various factors such as horsepower and others.
 The Pennsylvania rules of the road classify these vehicles as motorized pedal cycles or motor-driven cycles.

-Are rideshare scooters banned in PA?
+Are rideshare scooters banned in Pennsylvania?

 According to the Pennsylvania Department of Transportation (PennDOT), if a motor scooter needs to operate on the roadways in PA, it must meet the requirements of the Federal Motor Vehicle Safety Standard (FMVSS) to be a motorcycle.